KawtharE/AddToMyCard/README.md

 0- From the flask framework we are importing:

-**the Class Flask** that we will be using in the next line the create a new instance of the app.
+**the Class Flask** that we will be using in the next line to create a new instance of the app.

 **the render_template function** that we will be using to render HTML files and passing python variables to it whenever needed.